csiebler/storagegrid-examples/README.md

 More will follow!

 ## Compatibility
-All shown examples are compatible with StorageGRID Webscale 10.2 (Beta Release).
+All shown examples are compatible with StorageGRID Webscale 10.2 (GA Release).
 For older versions, please switch to the different branches.

 ## Notes
 This is not an official NetApp repository.
 NetApp Inc. is not affiliated with the posted examples in any way.